The Hundred Jump Project - NZ Record Skydive Attempt

 Please follow our story on Instagram or Facebook by searching @hundredjumpproject

-Steve Gregor's involvement
+Steve Gregor's involvement (page creator)

 This project is endorsed by the Canterbury West Coast Air Rescue trust and all funds over and above the cost of the project will be donated to them.